mitranim/tabularius/doc/app.md

 Most of the UI is taken up by the log (left side) and media (right side).
 The divider between them is draggable.
 Only the log and media are scrollable.

 The log is similar to stdout and stderr in OS terminals.
-It's a DOM element implemented in `./js/util.mjs` as the variable `log`, a singleton.
+It's a DOM element implemented in `./js/util.mjs`.`log`, a singleton.
 It's used for logging by _all_ of our browser code.

 The media area, to the right from the log, is used for arbitrary non-text content, similar to special media content in LLM chat apps.
-Any command can put arbitrary content there.
-The user can always close that area.
+Any command can add any content there.

 Unlike in regular terminals, commands don't block the prompt.
 Instead, each command starts a "process", which is added to set of currently running processes.
+This is similar to OS process management, and implemented in `./js/os.mjs`.

 In the default state of the media panel (when no other content is put there), at the bottom it shows currently running processes.
 Each process has a pid, a command's name and args, and a tiny button (with a cross) that kills it.